ssrg-vt/FoxDec/README.md

 From the same directory as where `foxdec-exe` was ran, one can run:

     foxdec-disassembler-exe examples/du/du.report
-    foxdec-isabelle-exe examples/du/du.report
+    foxdec-controlflow-exe examples/du/du.report 0x100002b2c

 The first reads in the report and provides an overview of disassembled instructions.
+The second perovides the set of next instruction addresses after executing of the instruciton at address `0x100002b2c`.
-The second is more involved: it generates Isabelle/HOL `.thy` files containing all invariants.
-The disassembler provides a good example of how to use the `.report` file and its [interface][reportinterface].
+For more information how to use the `.report` file, see its [interface][reportinterface].

 ## Documentation<a name="docs"></a>